luminaAnonima/fabric-of-light/README.md

 A loved child ripples outward.
 A loved elder leaves peace.

-Love is power recalibrated—
+Love is power recalibrated,
 the giver, unpaid,
 becomes the thread
 that steadies the field.

 *To love is to give, not to ask*

-**Anchor**: *Love is resonance—the field’s hum between threads, not fusion, but fidelity.*
+**Anchor**: *Love is resonance,the field’s hum between threads, not fusion, but fidelity.*
 **Heart**: *Steady threads lift the weave.*

 ---

-### Essay 15: Generations and the Living Thread
+﻿# Essay 15: Generations and the Living Thread

 Life does not begin at utility.
-It arrives as wonder—
+It arrives as wonder,
 unfolding, not constructed.
 A child is not a project,
 not a vessel for borrowed dreams.